CGamesPlay/dfm/README.md

 [![asciicast](https://asciinema.org/a/284642.svg)](https://asciinema.org/a/284642)

+## Project status

+This project is "done".
+It's maintained, but there are no planned new features.
+It's actively used to handle [the author's dotfiles](https://github.com/CGamesPlay/dotfiles) and possibly others with few issues reported.
+If you identify a bug or dfm is not compatible with some OS, please don't hesitate to file a pull request or open an issue.

 ## Installation

 dfm is distributed as a single binary and can be installed anywhere.
 To install it to your `/usr/local/bin` directory, use a script like this one: